SAP-samples/abap-alv-google-upload-sheet/README.md

 # Limitations

-- The redirect URL called by Google requires a public domain server.
+- The redirect URL called by Google requires a public top level domain server.
 - There is no way to use an Enterprise account or logon to Google Drive via SSO  – every end user needs a regular Google account.

 # Known Issues